MircoT/mircot.github.io/_posts/2015-10-16-cardioidjs.markdown

 ---
 layout: post
-title:  "(cardioid, javascript, canvas) A cardioid from light refraction..."
+title:  "(cardioid, javascript, canvas) A cardioid from light reflection..."
 date:   2015-10-16 09:46:00
 categories: blog programming javascript
 ---
 This is a small experiment using *HTML5* canvas and *javascript*.
-The module created allows you to plot a [cardioid](https://en.wikipedia.org/wiki/Cardioid) on a canvas starting from the refraction of a ray of light in a circumference.
+The module created allows you to plot a [cardioid](https://en.wikipedia.org/wiki/Cardioid) on a canvas starting from the reflection of a ray of light in a circumference.

 The **cardioid** object has a lot of properties and below the canvas you can find some sliders to play with them.